 If you love art and culture and you are stranded at home, this post is for you.
-I will share all my favorite art museums that offer virtual tours that you can watch from the comfort of your couch.
+I will share all my favorite art museums that offer a 360 virtual tour that you can watch from the comfort of your couch.

 Of course, nothing compare to the feeling of being part of the installations surrounded by the world’s greatest artworks.

 However, when it is not possible, it’s nice to have the chance to enjoy the virtual reality experience.